Darshan01/3DParticlePath/README.md

 #Parameters of the path function:
 x[t], y[t], z[t]: These are the functions that describe the i, j, and k components of the vector.
 Set these functions in the code itself.

-*The rest of these parameters can be manipulated after the animation is created*: t0, t1: The inital value of t and final value of t that is to be graphed. x0, x1: The minimum and maximum value on the x-axis to be seen on the graph. y0, y1: The minimum and maximum value on the y-axis to be seen on the graph. z0, z1: The minimum and maximum value on the z-axis to be seen on the graph.
+*The rest of these parameters can be manipulated after the animation is created*:\n t0, t1: The inital value of t and final value of t that is to be graphed.\n x0, x1: The minimum and maximum value on the x-axis to be seen on the graph.\n y0, y1: The minimum and maximum value on the y-axis to be seen on the graph.\n z0, z1: The minimum and maximum value on the z-axis to be seen on the graph.\n
-speed: The speed at which the animation runs.
+speed: The speed at which the animation runs.\n